Sanitater941/Moayo/README.md

 # Moayo
 Bundle of Delivery Apps

+● I Develop this App, Because increasing order of Delivery food by Corona19 Virus

 ● You can order Delivery food without Download Delivery apps such as '모아요' or 'Coupang Eats'

 ● You have to sign in Delivery app and order in Deliver app what you use